-If you Google “smart home 2019”, you’ll find endless articles about cool gadgets and new technologies that will change the way you interact with your home and family.
+If you Google “homes of the future”, you’ll find endless articles about cool gadgets and new technologies that will change the way you interact with your home and family.
 Whether you are sitting at home watching Netflix (that you turned on with the sound of your voice) or on vacation 1,000 miles away, you can turn down your A/C using your smart thermostat, turn on your oven, close your garage door, adjust lights, and arm or disarm your security system.

-Talk briefly with the Jerry Callahan, founder and CEO at Heatworks, and he'll describe a bathroom of the future where your bathroom fixture welcomes you in the morning with a soothing “Good morning, Sunshine.”
-As you walk into the shower, it turns on automatically to the exact temperature you prefer.
-Should your smoke alarm go off while showering (which happens 10% of the time), instead of putting yourself in a dangerous position, the hot water will automatically turn off, alerting you to a potential problem.
+Talk briefly with the Jerry Callahan, founder and CEO at Heatworks, and he'll describe a bathroom of the future where your bathroom fixture recognizes and welcomes you in the morning.
+As you walk into the shower, smart water heaters turn on automatically to the exact temperature you prefer.
+Should your smoke alarm go off while showering (which actually happens 10% of the time), instead of putting yourself in a dangerous position, the hot water will automatically turn off, alerting you to a potential problem.
 You will know exactly how much water you used during each shower, and will be rewarded by the water company if you choose to shower in off-peak times.

 We recently sat down with Jerry to discuss what other changes he sees on the horizon.

-It's no wonder why Jerry also predicts that smart home technology will continue to allow us to significantly reduce energy and water usage, as well as the associated costs.
+It's no wonder why Jerry also predicts that smart water heaters will continue to allow us to significantly reduce energy and water usage, as well as the associated costs.
 "Real-time data access will help consumers plan best and can save people hundreds of dollars a year," Jerry added.

 Is it safe to say we are now living in Orbit City along with the Jetsons?
 Well, our vacuums have been cleaning on their own for years, cars are now driving themselves, and lightbulbs can float.